lanl/VizAly-Foresight/README.md

 $ cat metrics_0.log
 ```

+# Usage
+The compressor benchmark takes an input a json file that specifies the input parameters to the program.
+Examples of input files are in inputs.
+The list of parameters to specity are:
+* filetype (HACC or NYX)
+* filename
+* scalars to analyze
+* log-filename
+* metric-filename
+* compressors to use
+* metrics

+## Currently Supported file formats
+* GenericIO

+## Currently Supported compressors
+* Lossless BLOSC

 # Copyright and license
 LANS has asserted copyright on the software package C17078, entitled Framework for Analysis and Visualization of Simulation Data.